 Travel website marketing involves consistent efforts to find out what works.
 After a few effective marketing tools are discovered, it reveals seasonal buyer trends.
 Here are some tips on travel website marketing.

 Start planning the travel marketing plan based on what people are searching for.
-Research is one way to clearly see what destinations and information vacationers are searching for and an example of this is, if people are looking and searching for flights in Australia.
+Research is one way to clearly see what destinations and information vacationers are searching for and an example of this is, if people are looking and searching for domestic flights in Australia.
 Use keyword research tools online or outsource the research.
 Websites like Google keyword tool external and Spyfu are great free resources to try.

 Creating a website that highlights some of the attractions or landmarks of the destination city is important.
 Include pertinent key words, photographs, and even a short video that highlights things to do in that area.
 Use some of these short videos for marketing the website.
 Distribute the videos at Tube Mogul, YouTube, and other popular video sharing websites.
 Make the first text in the resource box for video sharing websites the URL that is related to the video.